MVHSRobotics2017/Orion/README.md

-# Osiris
+# ORION
-Repository for the OSIRIS craft
+Repository for the ORION robot
 Currently empty, just setting up the repository for later use